 Select the Tag Type you want to edit from the list, and click the Edit button to open the Tag Type Definition screen:

 Click on the Roles and Sentences tab, and select the Role you wish to modify in the Roles list on the left side of the of screen.
-By default, all Principals will be assigned the Role of "Principal" and all Witnesses will receive the Role of "Witness."
+By default, all Principals will be assigned the Role of "Principal" and all Witnesses will receive the Role of "Witness," as indicated by the "P" and "W" in front of those Roles.
 Unless you want to explore additional Roles, these two are the only ones you need to deal with.
 See my article on Roles for more information on using other Roles

 You modify the Sentence Structure in the field to the right.
 For most Tag Types only the "Male sentence structure" is used; it is applied to everyone unless there is an entry in the "Female sentence structure (if different)" field.
 That field is used in those cases were different wording is required for female subjects.
 A primer on editing the Sentence Structures themselves is found below in the section "Writing Sentence Structures."